Jozhiks/MobileTests/README.md

     * To run only a specific test file, use the `--spec` flag: `npx wdio run wdio.conf.ts --spec ./tests/validLogin.spec.js`

 (Replace `./tests/validLogin.spec.js` with the path to your desired test file.)

+**!
+Possible issue !**

+For the possibility to run Android Studio emulator, you need to make sure that `virtualisation` is enabled on your windows device.

+ * Open task manager and check under Performance > CPU, there you should see `virtualisation` option, it needs to be enabled.

+To enable it, you need to change it from Disabled to Enabled in your computers BIOS settings.